avcimehmet/DevOps/coding-challanges/cc-006-clone-repo-with-playbook/README.md

 Reverse Input Number.

-Purpose of the this coding challenge is to write a script that reverse the given numbers.
+Purpose of the this coding challenge is to write a ansible playbook which clone a github repository to manage nodes.

 ## Learning Outcomes